-Hardwick was a senator from Georgia and was a Democrat.
+Hardwick was a senator from Georgia as a Democrat.
 He served from 1914 to 1919.

 He was previously the representative for Georgia’s 10th congressional district as a Democrat from 1907 to 1913; the representative for Georgia’s 10th congressional district as a Democrat from 1905 to 1907; and the representative for Georgia’s 10th congressional district as a Democrat from 1903 to 1905.